 What states have the biggest problems with aggressive driving?

-I try not to be aggressive, but people who don't follow road signs and cut me
+I try not to be aggressive, but people who don't follow road

-off do make me really angry.
-Any tips for coping with all the idiots out there?
+signs and cut me off do make me really angry.
+Any tips for

 Answers here